grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 [//]: # (### Through the dense part of the garbage patch at night; then in the morning they dive, and Cassandra hears the Grackle)

 They spent the entire night pinging their way through the densely polluted surface water with the _Gnat_ following dutifully behind.
 Percy instinctively was feeling uncomfortable about the racket the two ships were making, especially since every ping told anyone within a 10, maybe even 20, mile radius precisely where they were.
-And of course even at a near-idle, the _Gnat's_ diesel --- which Shakes was now running again --- growled loudly with sympathetic vibrations reflected back from the abandoned ship hulls surrounding them.
+And of course even at a near-idle, the _Gnat_'s diesel --- which Shakes was now running again --- growled loudly with sympathetic vibrations reflected back from the abandoned ship hulls surrounding them.
 Captain Percy reassured herself that they were far off any routine shipping lanes, and most vessels would steer around this patch they had chosen to plunge into.
 This refuse patch that was more and more appearing to be quite a massive obstacle to make one's way across.

 The boats were still on the surface, and Percy was still standing on the bridge of the _Prospect_, when the morning sun eased itself up over the eastern horizon.
 Its long red rays ignited the landscape of black hulks around them until it looked like boats were stirring the dead waters of an underworld lake of blood.

 As the sun crept upwards and its light filled out the entire spectrum, the lake of blood turned into a turbid and viscous black sea --- all the bunker fuels, engine lubricants, solvents and greases; all the specially developed chemical mixes that drove or eased the movements of the giant steel machines through the water --- all eventually escaped from the rotting containers that held them and contaminated the pure sea water of the middle ocean.
 The contaminants floated on the surface, coating and binding together the more physical refuse.
 The stuck-together grime coalesced and joined forces with larger pieces that floated in defiance of the power of the perpetually sucking bottomless hole underneath.

 By the full light of day, Percy felt far too exposed.
-She waved down Shakes until he stopped the _Gnat's_ engine and Hemi could contact him via radio to tell him to bring the _Gnat_ underneath and mate with the _Prospect_.
+She waved down Shakes until he stopped the _Gnat_'s engine and Hemi could contact him via radio to tell him to bring the _Gnat_ underneath and mate with the _Prospect_.
 This was fine with Shakes, who had not slept the entire night and looked forward to taking a rest aboard the relatively luxurious larger submarine.

-With the _Gnat_ attached, Percy had the _Prospect's_ diesels shut down, and they submerged to 20 meters.
+With the _Gnat_ attached, Percy had the _Prospect_'s diesels shut down, and they submerged to 20 meters.
 It was much quieter underwater with no noise but the gentle hum of the electric motors.
 But they continued to send out a ping every ten minutes or so with the active sonar to avoid the submerged wrecks, which occasionally hung bow- or stern-down hundreds of meters into the water.

-On passive sonar, Cassandra listened to the sound of the _Prospect's_ motors traveling off into the water and come bouncing back.
+On passive sonar, Cassandra listened to the sound of the _Prospect_'s motors traveling off into the water and come bouncing back.
 From the signals, she felt the impenetrable surface above and tracked the larger pieces in their unchangeable orbits in the gyre around her.
 She spent the first few hours of the morning scanning circles with the sonar, flipping filters on and off.

-When she felt like she had found a good combination of filters for giving her the clearest view of the surrounding water --- while at the same time taking out the source sound of the _Prospect's_ motors --- she did a slow sweep in every direction scribbling notes on a pad as she went.
+When she felt like she had found a good combination of filters for giving her the clearest view of the surrounding water --- while at the same time taking out the source sound of the _Prospect_'s motors --- she did a slow sweep in every direction scribbling notes on a pad as she went.
 Towards the rear port side, she thought she could hear something oddly mechanical.
 She adjusted her filters and tried to pin it down, but it eluded her.
 It may have been the distant thrum of a motor, but it also could just be chunks of refuse grinding against each other.
 The sea was so full of signals and reflections that beyond her immediate surrounding landscape it was impossible to be sure what was real and what was just an acoustic mirage.

 [//]: # (----- invisible character break)